MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/auto-charges-by-channel.md

 ## Overview

-You may have scenarios like applying recycling fees for group of products that are sold in all or some of the stores in California state, USA.
+You may have scenarios where you need to apply recycling or other fees for a group of products that are sold in all or some of the stores in a particular state (for example, California).
 The "Enable filter auto charges by channel" feature switch allows you to enable auto charges by channel.
 This feature is available in Dynamics 365 Commerce in version 10.0.10 or later.

 > [!NOTE]
 > The auto charges by channel feature only works when the advanced auto charges feature is enabled.
 For information on how to enable advanced auto charges, see [Omni-channel advanced auto charges](omni-auto-charges.md).